axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-10-the-roots-of-radical.markdown

  <ol>
   <li id="en01">
    <p class="_list-item">
-    I know I am being simplistic here, but it is a good, memorable analogy.
+    I know I am being simplistic here, but it is basically right and it is memorable.
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>